yiisoft/yii2/docs/guide/helpers.md

 The Step 4 above will instruct Yii class autoloader to load your version of the helper instead of the one included in the Yii distribution.

+> Tip: You can also use `Yii::$classMap` to replace ANY core Yii class, not necessarily helper classes,
+> with your own customized version.